top of page

 To address emotional influences on fullness cues:

-• Emotional Awareness: Pay attention to your emotions when you eat.
-If you notice that you're eating in response to stress or other emotions, take a moment to acknowledge your feelings without judgment.
+• Cultivate Emotional Awareness: Pay attention to your emotions when you eat, or are about to eat.
+If you notice that you're eating in response to stress or other emotions, take a moment to acknowledge your feelings without judgment and decide if you intentionally would like to use food, or a non-food-based tool to cope.

 • Develop Coping Strategies: Instead of turning to food as a primary coping mechanism, explore alternative ways to manage your emotions.
 Activities like meditation, deep breathing, or talking to a friend can help you navigate emotional triggers.